slo-kan/Team-Rocket/reports/week05.md

 ## Plans for next week

 *  Test and fix any bugs or small issues in the app.
-*  Implement some smaller features such as validation while adding bird sighting, using a custom marker to show bird instead of the default, etc.
+*  Implement some smaller features such as validation while adding bird sighting, using a custom marker to show bird instead of the default, and also add the app icon.
 *  Start working on the blog and presentation ahead of the first milestone.

 ## Meeting agenda